OwenChen2028/flask-chatbot/README.md

-# Flask ChatGPT Integration
+# Flask Chatbot App

-This repository contains the code for integrating ChatGPT with a simple Flask web application using Python.
-It provides a local server for testing purposes and demonstrates how to leverage the power of ChatGPT for interactive conversations within a web-based platform.
-Explore the code and follow the setup instructions to start integrating ChatGPT into your web applications.
+This repository contains the code for a chatbot app made using Python Flask.
+Please follow the setup instructions below.

 ## Clone the Repository